DLance96/EECS345/README.md

 # plc-exercises
-Programming Language Concepts homework exercises
+Programming Language Concepts (EECS 345)
+Case Western Reserve University

+These are the homeworks I did in the PLC Spring 2016 Semester.